Cats’ noses are powerful things, and if they come across a scent that they enjoy, they can give themselves over to it wholeheartedly.

 This one’s no surprise — the association is so strong, the plant is actually named after cats.
 Of course, it may not be the smell of catnip that felines enjoy so much as the powerful effect that it can have on them.

-In fact, catnip can act like various drugs, depending on how it’s ingested, including a narcotic or a psychoactive substance.
+In fact, catnip has diverse effects on cats depending on how it’s ingested and the cat’s age and genetics.
+The effects can be as a stimulant or a sedative, and can even make a cat hyper-excited.
+Catnip can also produce a narcotic effect on cats similar to a psychoactive substance.
 That means if your cat seems like they’re high after sniffing catnip, that’s because they probably are.
 Still, the plant seems to be completely safe for them and can even be used as a training aid.
+Interestingly, some cats do not feel any effect or attraction to catnip.

 - We reviewed the best catnip toys- see our top picks here!